jguamie/system-design/notes/transactions.md

 ##### Conflict Resolution (Replication)
 Replicated databases allow concurrent writes to create several conflicting versions of an object (siblings).
 These databases use application code or special data structures to resolve and merge these versions afterwards.
 #### Write Skew
+Write skew happens when a transaction reads an object, makes a decision based on the data, and writes its decision to the database.
+However, by the time the decision is committed, another transaction has changed the initially-read object causing the premise of the decision to be false.
 Snapshot isolation doesn't prevent write skew.
-Write skew happens when a transaction reads an object, makes a decision based on the data, and writes its decision to the database.
-However, by the time the decision is committed, the initially-read object has changed causing the premise of the decision to be false.
 Only serializable isolation prevents write skew.
 #### Phantoms
 Phantoms happen when a transaction reads objects that match a search condition, then another transaction commits a write that changes the results of that search.
 Snapshot serialization prevents standard phantom reads but 2PL's index-ranged locks are required to prevent phantoms and write skew.
 ### Serializable Isolation